grdw/grdw/_posts/2021-11-08-project-euler-34-digit-factorials.md

 For now I'll loop until 40585, knowing that there is a smarter way of approaching this.

+---

+**The upper bound**
+The clear mystery to this Euler puzzle is the upper bound.
+What is the upper bound?
+I've looked online at other answers and I see a lot of people simply using 9!7 (2.540.160) as the upper bound, but I fail to see why that's a reasonable upper bound.
+The reason why I'm questioning this, is because 2.540.160 is going to be turned into factorials again, which will result in 869.
+It just so happens to be that 145 and 40585 are lower than 9!7.
+My initial understanding is that 9.999.999 is the upper bound because the length of digits (7) will not exceed the _sum_ of its factorials.
+Perhaps a more "reasonable upper bound" is the _first number_ where the sum of its factorials and the initial number both equal to 7 digits?
+By taking a calculator, the first number for which this is true is: 1.000.999.
+9!3 is equal to 1.088.640 and the rest are all 1's.

 {% include euler_complexity.html %}